Divorcing a Narcissist is Hard

 - Exaggerating achievements and talents

-- Having a preoccupation with fantasies regarding success, power, brilliance, beauty, or the perfect mate
+- Having a preoccupation with fantasies about success, power, brilliance, beauty, or the perfect mate

-- Believing that they’re superior and can only be understood by (or associate with) equally special people
+- Believing that you are superior, and can only be understood by (or associate with) equally special people

 - Needing constant admiration